-6 individual finalists in the 2019 NSW Secondary Schools Concerto Competition will perform their selected concerto with orchestra on Saturday 29 June, competing for prizes and opportunities in this prestigious annual event.
+6 individual finalists in the 2020 NSW Secondary Schools Concerto Competition will perform their selected concertos with orchestra on Saturday 27 June, competing for prizes and opportunities in this prestigious annual event.

-The competition is open to secondary school pupils in years 7-12 at schools throughout NSW and the ACT and this year attracted nearly 100 entrants, eager to compete for a coveted position in the Finals Concert and for the prize money of up to $10,000.
+The competition is open to secondary school pupils in years 7-12 at schools throughout NSW and the ACT and this year attracted over 80 entrants, eager to compete for a coveted position in the Finals Concert and for the prize money of up to $10,000.

-Regarded as a stepping stone to national and international success, the competition has been held annually since 1984 and provides an invaluable performance opportunity for young musicians to showcase their talents as concerti soloists accompanied by orchestra.
-The list of previous winners reflects the names of many well known personalities in the music world, such as Amy Dickson, Natalie Chee, Grace Clifford and Simon Tedeschi.
+Regarded as a stepping stone to national and international success, the competition has been held annually since 1984 and provides an invaluable performance opportunity for young musicians to showcase their talents as concerto soloists accompanied by the orchestra.
+The list of previous winners includes many well known personalities in the music world, such as Amy Dickson, Natalie Chee, Grace Clifford and Simon Tedeschi.

 Dr Paul Terracini was born in Sydney and has enjoyed a career in Australia and internationally as an instrumentalist, composer, arranger, and conductor.
 He has held permanent positions as Principal Trumpet in the Australian Opera and Ballet Orchestra; Lecturer in Trumpet, Brass Ensemble and Big Band at the Queensland Conservatorium of Music; and Solo Trumpet in the Danish Chamber Players, Denmark.